Section 1202 – Everything businesses should know

 - In four years commencing two years before the issuance date, the issuing company does not buy any shares from the taxpayer.

-The issuing company does not materially redeem its shares within a two-year window starting one year before the issuance date.
-Redeeming a total amount of shares that exceeds 5% of the market value of the company’s stock is considered a large stock redemption.
+- The issuing company does not materially redeem its shares within a two-year window starting one year before the issuance date.
+Redeeming a total amount of shares that exceeds 5% of the market value of the company’s stock is considered a material stock redemption.

-Consider a single taxpayer with normal taxable earnings of $420,000.
+For example, consider a single taxpayer with normal taxable earnings of $620,000.
 Due to their income, they are subject to the highest tax rate.
-When they sell the eligible small company shares they bought on September 30, 2010, they get $60,000 in realized profit.
+When they sell the eligible small company shares they bought 5 years ago, they realize a profit of 12 million.
 Since the person may deduct all their capital gains, no federal tax is owed on the profits.

 Raising capital